MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 ### Task 4: Prepare for Directory Synchronization

 The Azure Active Directory Connect synchronization service is a main component of Azure AD Connect.
 It's responsible for processing all operations related to synchronizing identity data between your on-premises environment and Azure AD.
 The sync service consists of an on-premises component (Azure AD Connect sync) and a cloud service component (Azure AD Connect Cloud Sync service).
-Deployments such as Adatum's that implement Microsoft Exchange Online must use the Azure AD Connect sync service.
+Deployments such as Adatum that implement Microsoft Exchange Online must use the Azure AD Connect sync service.

 Before you can run Azure AD Connect, you must first configure several settings that control the synchronization process, which you will do in this task.
 Once you have completed the preparation process, you will then run the Azure AD Connect tool in the next exercise.